hanami/guides/content/introduction/getting-started.md

 We pointed our app's root URL to the `index` action of the `home` controller (see the [routing guide](/routing/overview) for more information).

-If we run our tests, we'll get an error that the endpoint cannot be found.
+If we run our tests, we'll get a `Hanami::Routing::EndpointNotFound` error.

 That makes sense because we need to create the `home#index` action.